 Co-benefits of green roofsDiagram of a blue-green roof system showing layers of vegetation, water storage, and drainage, with arrows indicating rainwater infiltration and outflow through a pipe.

-A green roof is a system of components that work together to provide co-benefits like:
+A green roof is a system of components that work together to provide multiple environmental, social, and economic co-benefits.

 Blue-green roofs (review diagram) also use shallow water reservoirs located below a growing medium.
 This reservoir can also help irrigate the plants.